srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 * CaveDevice.csproj
 * Program.cs

-In this task, we will briefly explore each file to gain an understanding of the purpose of each.
+In this task, you will use Visual Studio Code to review the contents and purpose of the two application files.

-1. In Visual Studio Code Explorer pane, to open the application project file, click **CaveDevice.csproj**.
+1. In the **EXPLORER** pane, to open the application project file, click **CaveDevice.csproj**.

-1. The **CaveDevice.csproj** file will open in the editor and should be similar to this:
+    The **CaveDevice.csproj** file should now be opened in the code editor pane.

+1. Take a minute to review the contents of the **CaveDevice.csproj** file.

+    Your file contents should be similar to the following:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">